 - Locate the job/career related social sites that are less well known and post your profile there – places like Spoke, Plaxo, Visible.Me, and others.

 Also, I should mention a few things you should avoid doing online that will not help your online career reputation:

 - Don’t engage in the “banter” of responding to online news articles.
 There are inevitably people that will disagree with you and belittle you — and trying to defend yourself in these arenas is a useless effort that only serves to tarnish your reputation.

-- Set your “visibility” on Facebook, MySpace, LinkedIn, and other social sites to only show your “public” face to people who are not in your group/circle/network.
-For example, in LinkedIn you can choose to have your photo or your education only available to your network and not the entire world.
+- Set your “visibility” on Facebook, MySpace, LinkedIn, and ANY other social sites to only show your “public” face to people who are not in your group/circle/network.
+For example, in LinkedIn you can choose to have your photo or your education details only available to your network and not the entire world.

-- Go back onto Facebook and un-tag all the photos that are un-professional.
+- Go back to Facebook and un-tag all the photos that are un-professional.
 No, on Facebook you don’t have to be someone you aren’t, just don’t let everyone see whom you happened to be when you weren’t thinking about whom you would want to be.

 Let me leave you with a digital identity warning…the Web seldom forgets.
 It is almost impossible to clean-up or remove your “blemishes” from the Web.
 Some companies, like Reputation Defender, charge big bucks to help clean up your mess (or clear your name), but even these can’t resolve all your identity challenges.
 Be proactive and manage your identity by posting things you want your future employers to see.
 This way, when the recruiter or hiring manager is looking at you online, you can be all they want you to be!